shadowga/website/_docs/index.md

  * `/` - Triggers a pop-up menu listing the built-in commands of our Discord guild.
  * `.help` - Provides a list of the [Some Dragon](https://github.com/robingall2910/RobTheBoat) bot's commands via a personal message.
  * `t!help` - Provides a list of the [Tatsumaki](https://www.tatsumaki.xyz/) bot's commands via a personal message.

-### Text channels
-Similar to the forum, different topics have their own channel.
-The #general-chat is for just about anything while spam goes in the #spam-chat.
-Developers can do their thing in #developer-chat, controversial or inappropriate stuff goes in #nsfw-chat, and commands go in #commands.

-Everything's pretty straightforward, administrators even have a chat for their own roles.

-### Voice channels
-You can talk to each other using Discord's voice service.
-The way channels are organised is very similar to text, but members breaking our guidelines can be muted.
-Discord has a pretty nice voice codec and you can fine-tune your microphone and voice through the settings.

 ---